tdooms/space-invaders/REPORT.md

 **adding local multiplayer** only requires 3 simple changes:
 - adding a new controller to allow other keys to be used for the other player.
 - adding a new entity **entities::player2** with the new controller.
-- you will need to add another world to game where player 2 can choose their ship.
+- you will need to add another selection world to the game where player 2 can choose their ship.

 **adding power ups** is also quite easy:
 - Make enemies drop a power up when they die, this could be done by extending **Explodable**.